sapcc/swift-http-import/README.md

 OpenStack's Identity v3 API.
 Optionally a `region_name` can be specified, but this is only required if there are multiple regions to choose from.
 You can also specify the `tls_client_certificate_file` and `tls_client_key_file` for creating a TLS client.

+Additionally, you can specify a `service_type` to select which object storage service to use from the service catalog.
+This defaults to `object-store` for native Swift, but can be set to `object-store-ceph` when using Ceph's Swift-compatible API.

 You can use the `fromEnv` special syntax for the `to.container`, `to.object_prefix`, and the Swift fields (options under the `swift` key).
 See [specifying sensitive info as environment variables](#specifying-sensitive-info-as-environment-variables) for more details.